 Install (Firefox Browser)

-11. Web Based Clients
+11. Web-Based Clients

-Personal Note: I was trying to install WordPress on DigitalOcean Server, but by default they lock the WordPress setup behind a password that can be changed or removed using a SSH client like Putty, I wish there was something easier to do it, so I took help from ServerPilot to create a server and install WordPress on it, and hopefully after than accessing the server using a SFTP client “CyberDuck” made it easy to manage the site’s file directly.
-Some hosting comes with built-in FTP managers but they always not meet your expectations.
+Personal Note: I was trying to install WordPress on DigitalOcean Server, but by default they lock the WordPress setup behind a password that can be changed or removed using an SSH client like Putty, I wish there was something easier to do it, so I took help from ServerPilot to create a server and install WordPress on it, and hopefully after than accessing the server using an SFTP client “CyberDuck” made it easy to manage the site’s file directly.
+Some hosting comes with built-in FTP managers but they always do not meet your expectations.